Mark Zuckerberg Criticizes Trump’s Actions On Immigration

 “I hope the President and his team keep these protections in place, and over the next few weeks I’ll be working with our team at FWD.us to find ways we can help.”

+Mark Zuckerberg and President Trump haven’t exactly seen eye-to-eye until this point.
+Zuckerberg, the world’s fifth richest man, was also noticeably absent from the summit Trump had hosted after winning the election, where he had invited all top tech leaders.

-Trump signed the decision to indefinitely bar all Syrian Refugees from entering the U.S. He also put a 120 day bar on refugees from Iraq, Iran, Libya, Somalia, Sudan, and Yemem.
+Trump signed the decision to indefinitely bar all Syrian Refugees from entering the U.S. He also put a 120-day bar on refugees from Iraq, Iran, Libya, Somalia, Sudan, and Yemen.
 No visa will be issued to citizens of these Muslim-majority countries for the next 30 days.
 Trump called this decision “a measure to keep radical Islamic terrorists out of America,” explicitly specifying, “We don’t want them here.”
 Trump paid homage to the victims of the September 11 attacks, dedicating this decision to them.

 “We don’t want to admit the very threats our soldiers are fighting overseas.
 We only want to admit those that support our country and love, deeply, our people.”